-The main contribution of such a coherence result to logic is tied to the field of \emph{general} proof theory, initiated by Prawitz in early 1970s.
+The main contribution of such a coherence result to logic is tied to the field of \emph{general} proof theory, initiated by Prawitz in the early 1970s.
 This is a part of proof theory whose task is to answer the questions ``What is a proof?'', ``When two formal derivations are equivalent?'' and other related problems.
 These are intrinsic logical problems and by solving them one does not help the rest of mathematics, namely the opposite, some help of the rest of mathematics is expected in a solution.
 Such a standpoint considers logic as part of mathematics rather than its meta-theory.

 For a survey on general proof theory see \cite{D03}.
 Do\v sen's suggestion was that the above questions have to be answered in a way analogous to Church's Thesis---no formal proof of it should be expected.
 In \cite{D03} he discusses two approaches to a solution, namely the normalization conjecture and the generality conjecture.
-The notion of coherence in category theory is closely related to the latter approach.
-The idea is to diversify the variables in a derivation as much as possible without changing the rules of inference, in order to obtain its maximal generalization.
+The idea behind the latter approach is to diversify the variables in a derivation as much as possible without changing the rules of inference, in order to obtain its maximal generalization.